 In the case of learning without a teacher, the machine receives unsorted information — situations — without solutions and learns to classify those situations based on similar or different signs without human guidance.

-Machine learning in online marketing
+Machine learning in Digital Marketing

-Marketers use machine learning to find patterns in user activities on a website.
+Digital Marketers use machine learning to find patterns in user activities on a website.
 This helps them predict the further behavior of users and quickly optimize advertising offers.

-What is the potential of behavioral data?
+What is the potential of behavioral data of the users?

 In psychology, a pattern is a particular set of behavioral reactions or a common sequence of actions.
 Therefore, we can talk about patterns with regard to any area where people use templates (which is most areas of life).